justinetabin/contacts-ios/README.md

 ### Worker Layer
 - Encapsulates the complex business or presentation logic and make them reusable.

-### Interface Layer
+### Scene Layer
-- The UI and/or API that can be easily added or swapped in and out without changing any business logic.
+- The UI that can be easily added or swapped in and out without changing any business logic.